zapier/zapier-platform/packages/cli/README-source.md

 ```

 Every method you define on a `resource` Zapier converts to the appropriate Trigger, Create, or Search.
 Our examples
-above would result in an app with a New Recipe Trigger and an Add Recipe Create.
+above would result in an integration with a New Recipe Trigger and an Add Recipe Create.

 Note the keys for the Trigger, Create, Search, and Search or Create are automatically generated (in case you want to use them in a dynamic dropdown), like: `{resourceName}List`, `{resourceName}Create`, `{resourceName}Search`, and `{resourceName}SearchOrCreate`; in the examples above, `{resourceName}` would be `recipe`.

 ## Triggers/Searches/Creates

-Triggers, Searches, and Creates are the way an app defines what it is able to do.
+Triggers, Searches, and Creates are the way an integration defines what it is able to do.
 Triggers read
 data into Zapier (i.e. watch for new recipes).
 Searches locate individual records (find recipe by title).
 Creates create
 new records in your system (add a recipe to the catalog).